 The time the Malayan pit viper (Calloselasma rhodostoma) launched itself at me from 5 feet high on my snake hook just as I was going to toss him away into some grass, still makes me wince.

 The mangrove pit viper (Trimeresurus purpureomaculatus) which owned me outright when I tried to flick his tail with my foot, thinking he’d go faster away, and instead turned back at my foot in an instant without striking.
 Well, that was exciting, I’ll tell you.

 There’s something cool about snakes because they appear so harmless.
 They have no arms or legs and they are usually slow movers.
-There’s something so shocking about the lightning fast speed they can strike, and the positions some of them can strike from.
-I think this factors into a lot of people’s fear about snakes.
-They move slow, they seem totally innocuous – until suddenly, they strike out and grab you.
+There’s something so shocking about the lightning-fast speed they can strike, and the positions some of them can strike from.
+I think this factors into a lot of people’s fear of snakes.
+They move slowly, they seem totally innocuous – until suddenly, they strike out and grab you.
 That’s nuts!

 5. Snakes are mysterious.
 There is endless folklore associated with snakes that still scares the pants off people.
 Fear of snakes is one of the most prevalent phobias among humans.
 Some people are so afraid that the very mention of the word ‘snake’ sends shivers up spines.

 I still find snakes mysterious.
 Though there are many behaviors they have that are known, every now and then there is something surprising.
 Recently at a wilderness bungalow, I heard birds going nuts.
 A look at the palm tree close by revealed the body of a massive Coelognathus radiata (a rat snake) about 12-15 feet up in the palm ransacking its nest.
 I’d never seen one of these snakes climb much of anything.
 They’re supposed to be terrestrial, I’ve seen nearly every one I’ve encountered, on the ground.
 It pays to keep in mind that snake identification and informational books are often in error and it pays to be open to new facts as they present themselves!